 There is a continuum of professional growth between medical school, residency and practice in which the evolving physician achieves progressively more sophisticated competencies.
-In order to influence the attitudes of physicians-in-training, we have created a number of experiences that span the four years of the medical school curriculum.
+In order to influence the attitudes of physicians-in-training, geriatrics is integrated throughout all four years of the curriculum, most notably:

 Residency Training in Geriatrics

 - Internal Medicine Residency Program includes a four week geriatrics ambulatory rotation for all first year residents.
 This experience provides exposure to the continuum of geriatric care services within the clinic, hospital, nursing home and community.
 Based at the VA Hospital, University of Wisconsin Hospital and Clinics and Madison Community, this rotation balances a primary care and specialty focus with a strong emphasis on interdisciplinary teams.

 - Geriatrics Elective for IM and Family Medicine Residents: This one-month rotation tailors experiences in 1 of 3 tracks for second- and third-year residents with a particular career interest in geriatric medicine.
 These domains include community geriatrics, long-term care and geriatric specialty care.

 - Continuity clinics in geriatrics medicine are an opportunity for advanced IM residents interested in additional training in the care of older adults.